Dyschronometria: How Dementia Affects Time Perception

 Practical Tips for Navigating Dyschronometria

-For many caregivers and loved ones, understanding dyschronometria is just the first step.
+For many, understanding dyschronometria is just the first step.
 Navigating the daily challenges it presents becomes the subsequent journey.
-Here are some practical, hands-on strategies to ease the difficulties of distorted time perception:

 1. Maintain Consistent Routines